 - MULTI-BREED AKC APPROVED JUDGE – approved to judge beaucerons and at least four (4) other breeds (in any Group).

-- Catalogs will be made available after judges have been introduced.
+- Magazines will be made available after judges have been introduced.

-- Each of the three judges will have a photo and a biography in the Top 20 catalog.
+- Each of the three judges will have a photo and a biography in the Magazine.

-- Each dog entered in the Top 20 will have a page with one photo and a biography in the Top 20 Catalog.
+- Each dog entered in the Top 20 will have a page with one photo and a biography in the Magazine.
 The biography and photo should be sent in by the owner of the dog.

-- Dogs that are eligible but are not entered will be printed in the Top 20 Catalog, but will not receive a page with photo and biography.
+- Dogs that are eligible but are not entered will be printed in the Magazine, but will not receive a page with photo and biography.

 - Each dog will be scored by each judge individually, using the Scale of Points provided (Total Score).